Mental Health Association of Maryland

 SB 902 (HB 11) Health Insurance - Access to Nonparticipating Providers - Referrals, Additional Assistance, and Coverage

-Removes sunset on provision prohibiting balance billing of commercially insured individuals who are forced to go out of network for behavioral health treatment; prohibits prior authorization requirements for out of network appointments, reimbursement, or treatment plans; requires the Maryland Health Care Commission to determine a reimbursement formula for out of network providers.
+Removes sunset on provision prohibiting balance billing of commercially insured individuals who are forced to go out of network for behavioral health treatment.

 Augustine